 Louisiana teen aims to fly around the world

 MONROE, La.
-(AP) — A Louisiana teenager is trying to become the youngest pilot to circumnavigate the globe.
+(AP) — A Louisiana teenager has begun his effort to become youngest pilot to circumnavigate the globe.

 The News Star reports Mason William Andrews took off Sunday from the Monroe Regional Airport.

-The 18-year-old tells KSLA that he wants the trip to be a great learning opportunity for kids to follow their dreams.
+Andrews studies professional aviation at Louisiana Tech University, and told KSLA he wants his trip to show kids they can follow their dreams.

-Mason's dad, Jeb Andrews, says they've prepared as much as possible including going over his son's plane with a "fine-tooth comb."
+His father, Jeb Andrews, says they've prepared as much as possible, including going over his son's plane with a "fine-tooth comb."